 “Now,” Lightsong said to them, out of earshot of the others, “tell me what you saw.”

 “He came to us pretending to be a madman, your grace,” one of the guards said.
-“Sauntered out of the shadows, mumbling to himself.
-He snapped out of that quickly, however, and knocked us both out.”
+“He sauntered out of the shadows, mumbling to himself.
+It was just an act, though, and when he got close enough, he knocked us both out.”

 “How?”
 Lightsong asked.